 2017 LTIP.
-If any named executive officer voluntarily terminates employment (for any reason other than disability) or is involuntary terminated for any reason (other than death), he or she will forfeit his or her awards under the 2017 LTIP, except as prohibited by law.
-In the event of death or disability, he or she will be entitled to a pro rata payment through the termination date if performance under the 2017 LTIP, as of the termination date, equals or exceeds the applicable performance targets and the named executive officer was a participant in the 2017 LTIP for at least 12 months of the performance period.
+If any named executive officer voluntarily terminated employment (for any reason other than disability) or was involuntary terminated for any reason (other than death), he or she would forfeit his or her awards under the 2017 LTIP, except as prohibited by law.
+In the event of death or disability, he or she would be entitled to a pro rata payment through the termination date if performance under the 2017 LTIP, as of the termination date, equaled or exceeded the applicable performance targets and the named executive officer was a participant in the 2017 LTIP for at least 12 months of the performance period.